 The partnership between the school and the School Chaplain, supported by businesses, community organisations and local churches, provides a network of local support and assistance.
 These positive relationships help young people to face issues and provide connection, hope and meaning.
 School Chaplains work alongside other caring professionals and operating in accordance with the Education Queensland Chaplaincy policy, caring for young people's needs through pastoral care and activity programmes.

-The Chaplaincy programme at Stanthorpe State School is a non-compulsory service that complements the care offered by other helping disciplines.
-The programme assists our school community through the provision of help and care to support the personal and social wellbeing of students and the school community.
+The Chaplaincy program at Stanthorpe State School is a non-compulsory service that complements the care offered by other helping disciplines.
+The program assists our school community through the provision of help and care to support the personal and social wellbeing of students and the school community.
 Services and actions at Stanthorpe State School include:

 - Assisting the administration team, guidance officer and staff in the delivery of student welfare services.

 - Providing students, their families and staff with support and/or appropriate referrals, in difficult situations such as during times of grief or when students are facing personal or emotional challenges.